zhangquan-ut/Lomax-delegate-racing-for-survival-analysis-with-competing-risks/README.md

 # Lomax-delegate-racing-for-survival-analysis-with-competing-risks
 Demo code and data for the corresponding NIPS 2018 paper.

 The MAP estimations by pytorch for the synthetic datasets are provided.
 See MAP_pytorch.py for detail.
+But we highly recommend the implementation by Gibbs sampler, because it is not only more numerically stable, but also giving an explicit criterion of pruning redundant model capacity (see step 1 and 8 of Appendix B), which is our most significant contribution of interpretable nonlinearity by Bayesian nonparametrics.

 The R code of Gibbs sampler for Lomax delegate racing survival analysis with competing risks has been tested on R version 3.4.3 on Ubuntu 16.04.
 Follow the steps below for analysis of the synthetic data sets.